Events - Week View

 This is a clay ride following the well known Flag Loop route (also known as the 3 Bitches) from Bradley‘s Country Store.
 Gravel bikes or even road bikes with fatter tires should be sufficient.
 Of course, mountain bikes are also fine, but are not required.
 However, a minimum tire width of 38 mm is recommended.
 After the ride, join whoever is hungry for the world famous Bradley‘s sausage.

-St Marks Headwaters Greenway
+St. Marks Headwaters Greenway Buck Lake Trailhead

 Join the group for a ride down to the Wacissa River and back.
 We stop for a rest break at the Wacissa Springs Public Boat Ramp, which is quite scenic.
 There is an option to shorten the ride a bit by skipping the stretch from Tram Road down to the Boat Ramp.
 Winter Weather Note: If the forecast temperature at 9 am is close to or below 40, the ride leaders may not ride.